What Are the Best Artificial Intelligence Books?

 What are the best books about artificial intelligence available today?

 Artificial intelligence is a complex and fascinating subject that is changing business as usual.
-To learn more about how artificial intelligence is changing the world, check out these seven books on the subject.

 1. The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World

 Why you should read it: Pedro Domingos is a professor at the University of Washington, and his book The Master Algorithm provides a clear overview of the field of machine learning.
 It's a great place to start if you want to learn about the evolution of artificial intelligence.

 Key takeaway: The Master Algorithm explains how you can apply machine learning to various fields, including robotics and medicine.

 2. How to Create a Mind: The Secret of Human Thought Revealed

 Why you should read it: Ray Kurzweil is one of the most prominent inventors in artificial intelligence, and he is quite optimistic about the future of AI.
 In his book How to Create a Mind, he explains how the brain works and how we can recreate it on a computer.

 Key takeaway: Ray Kurzweil predicts that by 2029, a $1,000 computer will have the same power as the human brain.

 Why you should read it: Nick Bostrom is a philosopher at the University of Oxford, and in Superintelligence, he explores the dangers of artificial intelligence.
 He argues that if AI becomes more intelligent than humans, it will be difficult to control.

 Key takeaway: Although most experts agree that we need to be vigilant about the risks of artificial intelligence, some of the most prominent AI researchers disagree with Nick Bostrom's conclusions.